 Employee monitoring tools help you identify gaps in sales team performance.
 For example, if data shows reps spend too much time on unqualified leads, you can help them adjust their sales strategy.
 (For instance, by providing lead scoring tools.)

 Once you’ve pinpointed inefficiencies, provide resources to help your team improve.
 This might include additional training, updated tools, or a shift in priorities.
-Implementing the best content filtering software can also help eliminate distractions, ensuring your team stays focused on high-value tasks.
 Remember, the goal is to empower each sales rep — not micromanage them.
 Use the data as a roadmap to better performance, not to punish.

 Employee monitoring can help: